Beersheba: Ottoman period

-By 1907 there was a large village and military post, with a residence for the kaymakam and a large mosque.
+By 1907, there was a large village, military post, a residence for the kaymakam and a large mosque.
 The population increased from 300 to 800 between 1902 and 1911, and by 1914 there were 1,000 people living in 200 houses.

 A plan for the town in the form of a grid was developed by a Swiss and a German architect and two others.
 The grid pattern can be seen today in Beersheba's Old City.
 Most of the residents at the time were Arabs from Hebron and the Gaza area, although Jews also began settling in the city.
 Many Bedouin abandoned their nomadic lives and built homes in Beersheba.